josokw/HopfieldANN/README.md

 ## Hopfield recurrent artificial neural network

 A Hopfield network is a recurrent artificial neural network (ANN) and was invented by John Hopfield in 1982.
-A Hopfield network is a single layered network.
+A Hopfield network is a single-layer network.
 Every neuron is connected to every other neuron except with itself.
 The neurons have a **binary output** taking the values –1 and 1.

 Every connection is represented by a **weight factor**.
 These weight factors are determined by the